 Bone problems are common in people with Gaucher disease.
 With early treatment, you can minimize any permanent harm to your bones and joints.

-Gaucher disease symptoms and signs affecting the bones include:
+Gaucher disease symptoms affecting the bones include:

 - Bone pain and bone crisis: Patients often experience bone pain, including severe episodes called “bone crisis” resulting from reduced blood flow to the bones.

 - Bone infarction or avascular necrosis (AVN): This condition occurs when parts of the bone don’t get enough oxygen, causing bone tissue to deteriorate and die.
 Bone infarction often leads to hip or shoulder problems, severe arthritis and increased fracture risk.

 - Osteopenia and osteoporosis: Gaucher disease causes loss of calcium and mineral content in the bones (osteopenia and osteoporosis) in male and female patients of all ages.
 Smoking, excessive alcohol use, lack of physical activity and certain medications can add to the risk of osteoporosis in patients with Gaucher disease.